June 2, 2025, 10:49 am | Read time: 5 minutes

 News on Fritz!OS 8.20

 AVM is also providing a preview of the upcoming major firmware update to Fritz!OS 8.20 at the fair.
 The new software is expected in late summer and targets nearly the entire AVM product range, including Fritzboxes, repeaters, DECT phones, and powerline adapters.
 Fritz!OS 8.230 brings numerous innovations that AVM is already testing in various lab versions.
 Among them is the new failover protection.
-If the internet connection is unstable, a second Fritzbox automatically takes over via mobile broadband.
-An exact release date for the update has not yet been set.
+If the internet connection is unstable, a second Fritzbox automatically steps in via mobile network.
+A specific release date for the update is still pending.